Skip to content

 The Alms House, as it was also known, opened about 1776 and closed in 1952 when the county put the property up for sale.
 It was purchased by Elk Paper Manufacturing Company and the new owner donated part of the tract to the Oblate Sisters for Mt.
 Aviat Academy, a school.

-In time weeds and vegetation took over the abandoned graveyard.
-But John Beers, who’d grown up in the neighborhood, launched a project to have the Cecil County Cemetery cleaned up and marked with a marble monument.
+In time, weeds and vegetation took over the abandoned graveyard.
+But John Beers, who’d grown up in the neighborhood, launched a project to clean up and mark the Cecil County Cemetery with a marble monument.
 The job of memorializing those unknown persons who rest there and commemorating the burial plot used for the indigent was completed in 1968.
 The marble stone read: “Potter’s Field, 1776 – 1950, may their soul’s rest in peace.”

 Mr. Beers wrote a poem about the Potter’s Field.
 His brother Lawrence Beers, a detective for the Baltimore and Ohio, was shot and killed near Belcamp, MD. in 1919.